-- A. Speed Differentials - No record shall be awarded unless the new speed equals or betters the previous speed multiplied by 1.003. - B. Committee Approval All records must be approved by the ORC to become official. - C. Post-Race Inspection - All boats establishing records are subject to inspection immediately following their performance runs unless the boat is entered in another racing event in the immediate future.
-If this be the case, the engine must be sealed and all other necessary steps to preserve the boat in its record run condition must be taken by the Inspector pending subsequent inspection. - D. Presence of Referee No official records shall be awarded unless an official Referee is present.

-E. Official Reports - All time trial officials must file the results on those forms provided for the purpose.
-These include the Surveyor's certificate, certificate of accuracy of timing equipment, certificate of accuracy of scale, contestant's entry form, Scorer's sheet, Timer's sheet and Inspector's report.
-The certificate of accuracy of timing equipment must contain the results of accuracy check performed on the watches or electronic timing equipment by a qualified watchmaker or timing equipment expert within 72 hours after the record event and must show a 24-hour rate error of no more than 26 seconds.
-For manually wound

-Timing devices, accuracy must be checked after 5 minutes of running and after 10 minutes of running.
+- 6.1 Speed Differentials No record shall be awarded unless the new speed equals or betters the previous speed multiplied by 1.003. - 6.2 Committee Approval All records must be approved by the ORC to become official. - Post-Race Inspection All boats establishing records are subject to inspection immediately following their performance runs unless the boat is entered in another racing event in the immediate future.
+If this be the case, the engine must be sealed and all other necessary steps to preserve the boat in its record run condition must be taken by the Inspector pending subsequent inspection. - 6.4 Presence of Referee No official records shall be awarded unless an official Referee is present. - 6.5 Official Reports All time trial officials must file the results on those forms provided for the purpose.
+These include the Surveyor's certificate, certificate of accuracy of timing equipment, certificate of accuracy of scale, contestant's entry form, Scorer's sheet, Timer's sheet, and Inspector's report.
+The certificate of accuracy of timing equipment must contain the results of accuracy check performed on the watches or electronic timing equipment expert within 72 hours after the record event and must show a 24-hour rate error of no more than 26 seconds.
+For manually wound Timing devices, accuracy must be checked after 5 minutes of running and after 10 minutes of running.
 All speed runs shall be computed in statute miles per hour.